Handling state space explosion in verification of component-based systems: A review: Introduction

-The remainder of the paper is arranged as follow: In section 2 we identify our research questions and research process.
-Section 3 provides an explanation of basic concepts about SSE that used in this paper.
-Section 4 defines, classifies and explains different methods for alleviating SSE problem.
-In addition, in this section the key factors and limitation of these methods have been summing up in tables.
-Totally, we answer the RQs (1, 2, 3) in this section.
-Section 5 discusses tackling SSE problem in CBS and identify their key challenges.
-In this section, the answers for RQs (4, 5, 6) can be found.
-Section 6 discusses and concludes the results.
+The remainder of the paper is arranged as the following: in Section~\ref{Section2}, the research methodology is presented.
+Section~\ref{Section3} provides an explanation of the basic concepts about SSE used in this paper.
+Section~\ref{Section4} defines, classifies, and explains the different methods for alleviating SSE problem.
+In addition, it also contains a tabled summary of the key factors and limitations of these methods.
+Section~\ref{result} contains a discussion about tackling SSE problem in CBSD and identifies the key challenges for future research.
+Section~\ref{Section6} discusses and concludes the results.